Degree Requirements & Academic Guidelines

 A 3.0 overall grade point average is the absolute minimum required for graduation.
 A graduate student who falls below a 3.0 overall grade point average at the close of any semester during which one or more semester credit hours are attempted will be placed on probation.
 If an enrolled student on probation fails to achieve a minimum 3.0 overall grade point average at the close of the next semester following the starting of the probation, the student will be terminated.

-A student who earns a grade of "C" in any course (repeated or distinct course) within the academic program may have his/her graduate status reviewed by a committee comprised of the department or college's graduate faculty.
+A student who earns a grade of "C" in any course (repeated or distinct course) within the academic program may have their graduate status reviewed by a committee comprised of the department or college's graduate faculty.
 The committee will recommend an appropriate remediation for the student.
 A student who earns two grades of "C" in distinct or repeated courses within their academic program will be terminated from graduate studies.
 A graduate student who earns a grade of "F" in any graduate course will be terminated from graduate studies.
 The grade of “NC” is treated as a grade of “C” for the purpose of determining Academic Standing, but is considered an insufficient grade to meet degree course requirements.
-Those students who earn a second or subsequent grade of "C" or "NC" or a grade of "F" in any combination of courses within their academic program during the semester or summer session of their anticipated graduation will be terminated from graduate studies and will not be eligible to graduate in that term.
+Those students who earn a second or subsequent grade of "C" or "NC" or a grade of "F" in any combination of courses within their academic program during the semester of their anticipated graduation will be terminated from graduate studies and will not be eligible to graduate in that term.
 The appropriate academic dean may place on probation, retain on probation, or terminate any student deficient in grade points without regard to the regulations previously stated.

 Any appeal for a review of the termination of graduate status should be directed in writing through the graduate advisor of the program, then to the chair of the department, then to the academic dean of the college, and finally to the Provost and Vice President for Academic Affairs.
 Refer to Academic Policy 910312 for further information